Jack Ruby: Ruby's motive

-Ruby's lawyers, led by Sam Houston Clinton, appealed to the Texas Court of Criminal Appeals after his 1964 conviction, the highest criminal court in Texas.
+After his 1964 conviction, Ruby's lawyers, led by Sam Houston Clinton, appealed to the Texas Court of Criminal Appeals, the highest criminal court in Texas.
 Ruby's lawyers argued that he could not have received a fair trial in Dallas because of the excessive publicity surrounding the case.
 In a taped interview with reporters in March 1965, Ruby stated: "Everything pertaining to what's happening has never come to the surface.
 The world will never know the true facts of what occurred, my motive.
 The people who had so much to gain, and had such an ulterior motive for putting me in the position I'm in, will never let the true facts come above board to the world."
-A reporter asked, "Are these people in very high positions, Jack?", and he responded,"Yes."
+A reporter asked, "Are these people in very high positions, Jack?" and he responded, "Yes."

 Kantor speculated in 1978 that the "Davis" that Ruby mentioned to Tom Howard may have been Thomas Eli Davis III, a CIA-connected mercenary.

 Dallas Deputy Sheriff Al Maddox claimed: "Ruby told me, he said, 'Well, they injected me for a cold.'
 He said it was cancer cells.
 That's what he told me, Ruby did.
 I said you don't believe that bullshit.
 He said, 'I damn sure do!'
 One day when I started to leave, Ruby shook hands with me and I could feel a piece of paper in his palm."
-It was a note in which Ruby claimed that he was part of a conspiracy, and that his role was to silence Oswald.
+It was a note in which Ruby claimed that he was part of a conspiracy and that his role was to silence Oswald.
 Not long before Ruby died, according to an article in the London Sunday Times, he told psychiatrist Werner Teuter that the assassination was "an act of overthrowing the government" and that he knew "who had President Kennedy killed".
 He added: "I am doomed.
 I do not want to die.
 But I am not insane.
 I was framed to kill Oswald."

-On March 11, 1959, FBI agent Charles W. Flynn of the Dallas Office approached Ruby to become a federal informant due to his job as a night club operator, since he "might have knowledge of the criminal element in Dallas".
+On March 11, 1959, FBI agent Charles W. Flynn of the Dallas Office approached Ruby to become a federal informant due to his job as a nightclub operator, since he "might have knowledge of the criminal element in Dallas".
 Ruby was willing to become an informant and was contacted by the FBI eight times between March 11, 1959, and October 2, 1959, but he provided no information to the Bureau; he was not paid, and contact ceased.
 (Note: In a 1977 document, it was claimed that Bob Vanderslice, a Dallas Police informant, said Ruby had told him to "watch the fireworks" on November 22 and that both witnessed Kennedy being shot.
 Posner disputes this story.)